joinpursuit/8-0-quiz-questions-project/questions/loops.md

 ```

 ## For in Loop
-This is returns index in arrays while in objects it returns key of objects.
+This returns an index in arrays while in objects, it returns key of objects.
+Written like this

 ```js
 for (variable name in object){